 - Please read the Court Etiquette article under the "Information" tab on our website.

-- When you arrive to play, please help set up a net standard before starting play, if there are enough players to warrant setting up another court.
-Also, before you leave, please help take down a net standard, starting with Courts # 1 and #6, if there are not enough players remaining to warrant keeping all courts set up.
+- When you arrive to play, please help set up a net standard before starting play.
+Before you leave, please help take down a net standard unless there is someone waiting to play on your court.
+Please do no assume that the court will be used laster in the day.
 All courts use the paddle line up system to determine who goes on court next when there are more players than courts available.

 - When partners want to practice for upcoming tournaments, they may play together if their opponents agree.